 Roasting peanuts helps to bring out the flavor.
 It works well to replace dark sesame seed oil, which is known for its nutty flavor.
 They can give your dish an incredible lift in this department.

 This substitute will replace flavor but not texture.
 It works well as a garnish or a flavor enhancer.
-You may use one tablespoon of toasted peanuts in place of 1 tablespoon of sesame seed oil or taste.
+You may use one tablespoon of toasted peanuts instead of 1 tablespoon of sesame seed oil or taste.

 Tahini (Sesame Paste)